-- ensuring investment managers have adequate processes for and competence in monitoring and evaluating - · counterparty risk;
+- ensuring investment managers have adequate processes for and competence in monitoring and evaluating counterparty risk; - the inclusion of criteria within Investment Management Agreements to ensure appropriate diversification with respect to counterparty risk; - requiring the posting of collateral or progressive margin settlements to cover the extent to which over-the-counter derivative contracts are in a favourable financial position; - restricting the use of futures contracts to recognised exchanges only;

-- the inclusion of criteria within Investment Management Agreements to ensure appropriate diversification with - · respect to counterparty risk; - requiring the posting of collateral or progressive margin settlements to cover the extent to which over-the- counter derivative contracts are in a favourable financial position; - restricting the use of futures contracts to recognised exchanges only; - ensuring Funds SA's custodian is diligent in collecting distributions and dividends, and - restricting the use of non-exchange traded derivatives to defined uses and mandates and ensuring managers have adequate capabilities and processes to monitor inherent counterparty risk.
+- ensuring Funds SA's custodian is diligent in collecting distributions and dividends, and - restricting the use of non-exchange traded derivatives to defined uses and mandates and ensuring managers have adequate capabilities and processes to monitor inherent counterparty risk.

 The net market value of financial assets, included in the Statement of Financial Position represents the Scheme's maximum exposure to credit risk in relation to those assets.
 The Scheme does not have any significant exposure to any individual counterparty or industry.
-The credit risk is monitored by Funds SA through ongoing reviews of the investment managers.
+The Schemes credit risk lies with Funds SA who monitors the risk through ongoing reviews of the investment managers as listed above.